It's a SpongeBob Christmas!: Plot summary

 In the opening wraparound of the special, Patchy the Pirate and Potty the Parrot are driving in a mail truck which the former had stolen.
 While arguing about the directions to the North Pole, Potty sees a fork in the road and crashes.
-During Christmas season in Bikini Bottom, Plankton becomes angry that his evil acts have landed him on Santa Claus' naughty list, and he won't receive his Christmas wish—the Krabby Patty secret formula.
+During Christmas season in Bikini Bottom, Plankton becomes angry that his evil acts have landed him on Santa Claus's naughty list, and he won't receive his Christmas wish—the Krabby Patty secret formula.
 However, he discovers jerktonium, an element that can turn anyone nice into a jerk, and plots a scheme.
 He bakes the jerktonium into fruitcakes he intends to spread around the town.
-To test it, Plankton lets SpongeBob taste a fruitcake, but learns he is immune to jerktonium.
+To test it, Plankton lets SpongeBob taste a fruitcake, but the jerktonium has no effect on him.
 Upset that his plan seemingly failed, Plankton gives his fruitcake dispenser to SpongeBob, who promptly distributes the fruitcakes to all of Bikini Bottom and turns all the residents into jerks.
-Plankton then sends out an evil wind-up robot SpongeBob to commit troublesome deeds and frame the real SpongeBob.
+Plankton then sends out an evil wind-up robot SpongeBob, called 'ToyBob', to commit troublesome deeds and frame the real SpongeBob.

 The next day, SpongeBob begins to notice that everyone is acting like jerks.
 SpongeBob and Sandy Cheeks discover the antidote for jerktonium, and it happens to be a song.
-SpongeBob begins singing, bringing back the residents' Christmas spirit.
-Unfortunately, it is too late as Santa Claus arrives and states that everyone including SpongeBob is on his naughty list, except Plankton, who is the only nice person in town.
-Santa grants Plankton the formula, and tells SpongeBob that he is the worst of them all for wreaking havoc in Bikini Bottom.
-The SpongeBob robot then arrives to eliminate Santa and destroy more of Christmas.
-SpongeBob fights and destroys the robot with the fruitcake dispenser, and saves Santa.
-Santa thanks SpongeBob, and is enraged when he realizes that Plankton was behind the chaos.
-Plankton loses the formula and is given coal by Santa's Elves.
+SpongeBob sings the song and brings back the residents' Christmas spirit.
+When Santa Claus arrives, however, he states that everyone in town is on his naughty list except for Plankton, whom he gives the secret formula.
+The SpongeBob robot arrives to eliminate Santa, but SpongeBob destroys the ToyBob robot with the fruitcake dispenser.
+Santa thanks SpongeBob and gives Plankton coal upon learning that he was behind the chaos.

 As Patchy is about to give up searching for Santa, he suddenly finds what he believes to be Santa's workshop.
 He then sees Santa with gifts in a cave and tells him his Christmas wish is to meet SpongeBob.
-Patchy realizes that he was hallucinating and in reality encountered a polar bear, which starts chasing him.
-Santa puts Patchy on the naughty list for stealing the mail truck, with he and Potty wishing the audience a Merry Christmas.
+Patchy realizes that he was hallucinating and in reality encountered a hungry polar bear which starts chasing him.
+After Santa puts Patchy on the naughty list for stealing the mail truck, he and Potty wish the audience a Merry Christmas.